d-chante/diviner-tools/README.md

 # Diviner Tools
-Diviner Tools is a custom library for data pre-processing Diviner RDR LVL1 Channel 7 data that filters for data with the following parameters:
+Diviner Tools is a custom library for pre-processing Diviner RDR LVL1 Channel 7 data that filters for data with the following parameters:
 * Activity Flag (af) == 110
 * Channel (c) == 7
 * Emission Angle (cemis) < 10